schuerstedt/Backlog.md/BACKLOGSESSION-INSTRUCTIONS.md

 - All AC of a task MUST be met by the SA before a task is set to `Done`, except when user agrees on a different flow
 - SA can use `bls` for its internal planning (creating new tasks internally etc), but it is recommended that SA uses its own internal planning tools for actual execution during `Doing`
+- **CRITICAL**: Once a task is in `Approved` status, SA MUST NEVER change the Acceptance Criteria without explicit user approval.
+If AC need modification after approval, SA must discuss with user first and get permission before making any changes.

 ### Special Tasks (Not Yet Implemented):